Joseph Smith and the criminal justice system: Missouri treason case, November 1838–39

-On April 16, 1839, Smith and his companions were permitted to escape custody while they were being escorted to Boone County.
+On April 16, 1839, Smith and his companions escaped custody while they were being escorted to Boone County.
 Smith fled across the border to Illinois.
 Missouri would spend several years attempting to apprehend and extradite Smith.

 In Illinois (1839–44)

 After fleeing Missouri, Smith faced attempts to extradite him to Missouri on charges of treason and conspiracy to commit murder.
 Illinois officials charged Smith with incitement of a riot and later, treason against Illinois.

 Smith was killed by a mob while he was jailed awaiting trial.

 Arrest for fleeing Missouri, 1841

 On June 5, 1841, Smith was arrested as a fugitive from Missouri justice.
 On June 10, he was freed by Judge Stephen A. Douglas.

 Conspiracy to murder Governor Boggs, 1842–43

 On August 8, 1842, Smith and Porter Rockwell were arrested by Illinois law enforcement for their alleged roles in the attempted assassination of former Missouri Governor Lilburn Boggs.
 The Municipal Court of Nauvoo released Smith and Rockwell, after which they went into hiding.
 Smith ultimately surrendered to authorities on December 30, and on January 2, 1843, the extradition warrant was quashed by a federal judge in Springfield.